 - Guile Hero: Vakama's wit has been key to his major victories as a Toa; most notably both triumphs against Teridax and the Toa Hordika's defeat of Roodaka.
 That's also not getting into how he managed to sow the seeds of the Dark Hunter-Brotherhood war in a bid to escape with the Mask of Time.

-- Heroic BSoD: Vakama gets pushed so close to the Despair Event Horizon (due to his increasing hopelessness over rescuing the Matoran, his own guilt over causing the mutation of his team, and the revelation that he wasn't even meant to be a Toa in the first place and it was all caused by Teridax except not quite) he readily accepts Roodaka's offer of command of the Visorak Horde just to gain any opportunity to fulfil his team's duty.
+- Heroic BSoD: Vakama gets pushed so close to the Despair Event Horizon (due to his increasing hopelessness over rescuing the Matoran, his own guilt over causing the mutation of his team, and the possibility that he wasn't even meant to be a Toa in the first place he readily accepts Roodaka's offer of command of the Visorak Horde just to gain any opportunity to fulfil his team's duty.

 - Invisibility Cloak: His Kanohi Huna, Mask of Concealment.
 It doesn't conceal his shadow, however.